 The "Kevin Archer" email being circulated these days is a hoax.
 There is nothing to be found in the archives.
 No such article appeared in this or any other newspaper on Oct.
 10, 1994, or any other date as no such or similar incident ever has occurred here or been reported by any news service or in any medical or legal records.

 Chronicle writer David Galloway debunked it again in his January 9, 2000 column, "Hoax Writers' Technique."

 In February 2000, a source at the Midland Reporter-Telegram told me that they, too, were continuing to receive inquiries about the version of the hoax set in that city.
 A Feb.
-3, 2000 article in the paper confirmed that it's false.
+3, 2000 article in the paper confirmed, yet again, that it's false.